To provide a centralized page listing the most commonly asked questions related to Optical Prime.

 You can upload .siokit files in the "Upload SIOKIT" area of your portal.

-2. How do I create a PPT or PDF report?
+2. How do I generate a report?

 You need a Dell User or a Channel Partner User to process your report, before you can view the content.
 If you are unsure of how to request a Dell or Channel Partner User to process your report, please see the tutorial on the LiveOptics Support site, within your portal.